JKells99/finalprepsummer2025/README.md

 ## Future Improvements
 - Add more user roles and permissions
-- Implement additional business logic and features
+- Expand Chief menu functionality
 - Enhance logging and error handling

 ---
-This README provides an overview of the current state of the project.
+This README provides an updated overview of the application's current state and menu flow.
 For more details, refer to the source code and documentation within each module.